Gulf Oil LP: History

 In December 2009, Chevron USA announced it would no longer serve 1100 stations in 13 states.
 On January 12, 2010, after using the name since 1986, the Gulf Oil partnership acquired all right, title and interest in the Gulf brand name in the United States and announced plans to expand the use of the Gulf brand beyond eleven states from Ohio to Delaware and northeastward.
 Chevron USA had the rights to the Gulf name elsewhere but used Chevron or Texaco in those areas.
 The first areas where Gulf would expand would be those Chevron and Texaco stations included in the 2009 announcement.
 Later, The Pantry of Cary, North Carolina would likely consider the Gulf name, according to Gulf Oil COO Ron Sabia, though Pantry officials did not comment on such a possibility.
 On March 10, 2010, Gulf Oil announced an agreement with Somerset Petroleum to change nine stations to Gulf, five of them Chevron, giving Kentucky its first Gulf stations since 1990.
 Gulf Oil formed a partnership with Milo Cockerham Inc. to return the Gulf name to Virginia for the first time since 1986.
-Chevron stations in the southwestern part of the state will make the change in July 2010.
+Chevron stations in the southwestern part of the state made the change in July 2010.

 Gulf fuel pumps in Islip, New York, 2019.

 As of May 2013, Gulf Oil LP had locations in Arkansas, Connecticut, Delaware, the District of Columbia, Florida, Georgia, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Tennessee, Texas, Vermont, Virginia, and West Virginia.

 In December 2015, ArcLight Capital Partners purchased Gulf Oil LP from Cumberland Farms for $800 million.

 Gulf Oil offered residential and commercial electric service for residents in New York and five New England states: Connecticut, Maine, Massachusetts, Rhode Island, and New Hampshire.
 This was transferred to Think Energy in 2015.

 In 2020, Gulf Oil paid $2,400,000 to settle allegations that they had "violated Clean Air Act fuel quality standards that are designed to reduce air pollution from motor vehicles".

 On July 5, 2023, RaceTrac announced its subsidiary, Metroplex Energy, agreed to buy Gulf Oil LP for an undisclosed amount.
 On December 14, 2023, the acquisition was completed.